Nutritionists and Dietitians in 60202

 At Teresa Romano Nutrition, I specialize in supporting moms, moms-to-be, and families who are navigating important (and often overwhelming!) nutrition transitions.
 We support expecting and new moms seeking to optimize their nutrition for a healthy pregnancy, smoother postpartum, complex needs like Mast Cell Activation Syndrome (MCAS), eating disorders, or autoimmune challenges who want expert support through a weight-inclusive, non-judgmental lens.
 Teresa uses a comprehensive, compassionate nutrition counseling from someone who gets it.

 I am a registered dietitian who believes nutrition care should feel supportive, realistic, and even enjoyable.
-I take a weight-inclusive, nonjudgmental approach and meet clients where they are, focusing on small, attainable weekly goals to support sustainable lifestyle change.
+I take a weight-inclusive, nonjudgmental approach and meet patients where they are, focusing on small, attainable weekly goals to support sustainable lifestyle change.
 I specialize in PCOS, diabetes, prediabetes, gestational diabetes, cholesterol management, weight loss, and overall healthy living.
 I bring warmth, compassion, and a sense of humor into every session.

 I am a registered dietitian who believes nutrition care should feel supportive, realistic, and even enjoyable.
-I take a weight-inclusive, nonjudgmental approach and meet clients where they are, focusing on small, attainable weekly goals to support sustainable lifestyle change.
+I take a weight-inclusive, nonjudgmental approach and meet patients where they are, focusing on small, attainable weekly goals to support sustainable lifestyle change.
 I specialize in PCOS, diabetes, prediabetes, gestational diabetes, cholesterol management, weight loss, and overall healthy living.
 I bring warmth, compassion, and a sense of humor into every session.

 More Dietitians and Nutritionists Nearby